How Google AMP Has Changed SEO

 - A 2016 study found that 58 percent of searches were conducted over mobile devices.

 Ultimately, it’s too soon to see how the AMP Project will fit into the future of SEO.
-Unless you’re focused on long-form content, there’s not much benefit for you, but that could easily change in the coming months and years.
+Unless you’re focused on long-form content, there’s not much benefit for you, but that could quickly change in the coming months and years.
 There may be a similar system implemented for eCommerce and business websites later.
-But, the fact still remains that page speed and mobile friendliness is important for all websites.
+But, the fact remains that page speed and mobile friendliness is essential for all sites.